jds485/Geothermal_ESDA/README.md

 3) Jackknife confidence intervals for semi-variograms (JackknifeSemivariogramConfInts.R)

 4) Diagnostic plots to discover operators that had systematically rogue data (bias and/or variance) as a result of their data recording behavior.
 (OperatorDiagnostics.R)

+Note on running script:
+Input data used to run the script for Smith et al. is provided in the repository.
+Output data is too large to host on Github.
+Please write to Jared Smith (jds485@cornell.edu) if you would like to have the output Rdata file.